HOWARD

 Thursday, July 18th, 2024 beginning at 7:00PM

-Topic: Two Years of JWST Science (tentative title)
+Topic: Two Years of Exploring the Universe with JWST

 Presenter: Dr. Kelly Lepo, Education and Outreach Scientist, Office of Public Outreach, STScI